 - Theoretical understanding of a range of ocean mixing processes.

-- Possible opportunities to take part in glider training, e.g., at a summer school to learn about the deployment and processing of gliders and other autonomous robots.
+- Possible opportunities to take part in autonomous robotic platform training, e.g., at a summer school to learn about the deployment and processing of gliders and other autonomous robots.

 - Opportunities to attend national/international conferences to disseminate the candidate’s results and to broaden their scientific network.

-- Opportunities to visit co-supervisors at the Scripps Institution of Oceanography and Woods Hole Oceanographic Institution.
+- Extended visits to co-supervisors at the Scripps Institution of Oceanography and Woods Hole Oceanographic Institution

 Please see https://inspire-dtp.ac.uk/how-apply for details.